 🗝 And stakes are more about what happens if we fail to achieve the goal or system.

-We can announce our goals publicly and keep those accountable to avoid feeling bad or feel embarrassed when we don't achieve them.
+We can publicly announce our goals and keep those accountable to avoid feeling bad or embarrassed when we don't achieve them.

 Facts are easy to be googled.

-Concepts are high-level topics that are stored in our brain to be recalled later on.
+Concepts are high-level topics stored in our brain to be recalled later on.

 🗝 Self-testing is very important.

-Try to pause our learning here and there, make a note, summarize, test ourselves if we already understand a concept, which part is still a challenge to us, how to solve it, and so on.
+Try to pause our learning here and there, make a note, summarize, test ourselves if we already understand a concept, which part is still a challenge to us, how to solve it, etc.

 The First 20 Hours

-🗝 We can be good enough in the first 20 hours by having a good strategy to learn efficiently.
+🗝 We can be good enough in the first 20 hours by having an excellent strategy to learn efficiently.

 Example of strategy that we will do the first 20 hours after we pick a topic to learn: